wafibismail/TDD-React_Jest_Enzyme/README.md

 - Write a failing test

-- Must not write more test than is sufficient to compile
+- Must not write more test than is sufficient to fail

 - Must not write more production code than sufficient to make the test pass